hypericum-ai/doodl/doodl/docs/markdown.md

 <span  class="chart-container" id="piechart_0"></span>
 </span>

 Including d3 charts in a doodl document is very easy.
-The only required argument is `data`, the format of which depends on the type of chart.
-For example this chart was generated
+The only this required a source of data, the format of which depends on the type of chart.
+For example this chart was generated using:
-using:

 ```html
 <piechart